d12frosted/elpa-mirror/gnu/corfu-readme.txt

     expressions are separated by spaces or another character (see `corfu-separator').

-  • [Cape]: I collect additional Capf backends and `completion-in-region' commands in my [Cape] package.
-The package provides a file path, a dabbrev completion backend and a backend which allows you to enter unicode characters in the form of TeX commands.
-Cape provides an adapter to reuse Company backends in Corfu.
-Furthermore the function `cape-super-capf' can merge/groups multiple Capfs, such that the candidates of multiple Capfs are displayed together at the same time.
+  • [Cape]: Additional Capf backends and `completion-in-region' commands are provided by the [Cape] package.
+Among others, the package supplies a file path and a dabbrev completion backend.
+Cape provides the `cape-company-to-capf' adapter to reuse Company backends in Corfu.
+Furthermore the function `cape-super-capf' can merge multiple Capfs, such that the candidates of multiple Capfs are displayed together at the same time.

   • [kind-icon]: Icons are supported by Corfu via an external package.
 For example the [kind-icon] package provides beautifully